Dear Moms and Dads,

 Please send this article to your kids.
 I wrote it for them.
 I mean, you can read it too, but I really want to talk to your children.
 So go back to your stuffy old newspaper and send this along to your amazing offspring.

 These are my babies.
 Or, at least, they're my children.
-They're not babies anymore, despite the fact that I keep begging to stop growing.
+They're not babies anymore, despite the fact that I keep begging them to stop growing.
 (Do your parents do the same thing to you?
 We can't help it!
-We loved your chunky baby thighs!)
+We loved your chunky baby thighs!
+Also it's our job to irritate you.)

-My girls are headed back to school, one entering 10th grade and the other starting college.
+My girls are growing up fast, with one entering 11th grade and the other in college.
 As I spend time around them and their friends, I can see some of them struggling with breakouts, and I figured I'd write down a few ideas to help keep your skin healthy during your teen years.
 I know it's hard to listen to your parents talk about this stuff without getting bored or feeling like they're being critical.
-But I figured if it came from someone else's mom, who happens to be a doctor and the boss of a skincare company, maybe it would feel different.
-My hope is to help you understand acne a little better, and give you some easy things you can do to support your skin as your body grows.
-So, here we go.
+But I figured if it came from someone else's mom, who happens to be a doctor and the chief formulator of a natural skincare company, maybe it would feel different.
+My hope is to help you understand acne a little better, and give you some easy things you can do to support your skin.

 Acne is an inflammatory condition, which means that either your skin is inflamed and upset by something happening on the inside, or because of something you're doing to it from the outside.
 Usually, it's a combination of both things.
-So let's break it down and talk about inside things and outside things.
+Remember that your skin is never doing anything TO you.
+It's always doing something FOR you, and when it breaks out, it's simply telling you that something is out of balance.

 What internal factors affect acne?